-The history of the Daf Motor Company history got underway in the early Thirties when Hubert Jozef van Doorne decided to expand his Eindhoven, Holland-based engineering firm into producing light vans and trucks.
+The history of the Daf Motor Company began to be written in the early Nineteen Thirties when Hubert Jozef van Doorne decided to expand his Eindhoven, Holland-based engineering firm into producing light vans and trucks.

-Hubert understood his abilities as an engineer far outweighed his business skills and made the smart move of inviting his brother Wim to join the company to take care of administration and sales.
+Hubert went into his new projct in the full understanding that his engineering abilities far outweighed his business skills.The older Van Doorne made the smart move of inviting his brother Wim to join the company to take care of administration and sales.

 The van Hoorne brother’s timing could have been better, as just as the truck manufacturing division had barely gotten underway when World War II broke out, meaning that production was switched to military vehicles.

-In the immediate post-war years, DAF continued their efforts to conquer the commercial truck market in Holland and would likely have remained focused on that sector until Hubert van Doorne unveiled what would prove to be an industry-changing invention, the infinitely-variable, belt-driven automatic transmission, soon to be called Variomatic.
+In the immediate post-war years, DAF continued their efforts to conquer the commercial truck market in Holland and would likely have remained focused on that sector until Hubert van Doorne unveiled what would prove to be an industry-changing invention, the infinitely-variable, belt-driven automatic transmission, soon to be named the Variomatic.

-Before its unveiling DAF carried out rigorous tests of the device included treks across deserts and hauling of trailers up mountainsides.
+Before its unveiling DAF carried out rigorous tests of the device including extensive treks across the roughest of desert terrains and hauling of trailers up mountainsides.

 Power from the engine reached the rear wheels via a centrifugal clutch and two pairs of variable-diameter pulleys, each operated by a V-belt.
 A combination of engine vacuum and centrifugal weights determined the working diameter of the drive pulleys.

-Independent suspension at all four wheels also put the DAF a step ahead of many cars of its era.
+Independent suspension on all four wheels also placed the DAF a step ahead of many cars of its era.
 So did the elimination of the need for chassis lubrication, and the use of rack-and-pinion steering.

 Early in 1958, the first version of the prototype family saloon DAF 600 appeared at the Amsterdam auto show, with production getting underway in the spring of the following year.

-Not every observer would call the car beautiful. or "sculptured," but it was distinctive.
-Most notable was the front view, as the hood sloped downward sharply at the front, so its leading edge was about at the level of the bottom of the headlamps.
+Most notable was the front view, with the hood sloped downward sharply at the front, so its leading edge was about level to the bottom of the headlamps.

 Farther down was a horizontal grille with angled upper corners and a very tight crosshatch mesh pattern.